THREAD-3-2/Learning_Hamiltonians/docs/index.rst

 It is part of the source code for the paper `(Celledoni, Leone, Murari and Owren, 2022) <https://doi.org/10.1016/j.cam.2022.114608>`_ and uses `PyTorch <https://pytorch.org/>`_ as deep learning library, in particular the modules related to `automatic differentiation <https://pytorch.org/docs/stable/autograd.html>`_, `optimization algorithms <https://pytorch.org/docs/stable/optim.html>`_ and `neural networks <https://pytorch.org/docs/stable/generated/torch.nn.Module.html>`_.
 An introduction to the problem and a description of the system under consideration are provided in :ref:`Example <intro>`.
-The learning procedure is presented in :ref:`Algorithms <learn>`.
+The :ref:`learning procedure <learn>` is presented in the homonymous section.
 The code can be run from the `main file <https://github.com/THREAD-3-2/Learning_Hamiltonians/blob/main/code/learn_hamiltonian.ipynb>`_.